-Heroin is a potent opioid drug that is derived from morphine, a naturally occurring substance that is found in the opium poppy plant.
-Unlike other opioids, heroin is illegal and does not have medicinal use, so it is a Schedule I Controlled Substance.
+Heroin is a potent opioid drug derived from morphine, a naturally occurring substance found in the opium poppy plant.
+The opium poppy is also used to produce legal sedating drugs such as codeine and morphine.
+Unlike these other sedating drugs, which are medically useful opioids, heroin is an illegal substance and is classified as a Schedule I Controlled Substance with no medicinal use.

-People can get addicted to heroin very quickly, so even if you’re just curious about what heroin feels like, you should never try using it yourself.
-In fact, heroin is considered one of the most addictive, potent, and deadly drugs.
+Due to its highly addictive nature, heroin often leads to significant substance abuse.
+Even if you’re just curious about what heroin feels like, you should never try using it yourself.
+It is considered one of the most addictive, potent, and deadly drugs.

+Heroin comes in the form of a white or brown powder or a sticky, brown substance known as black tar heroin.
 People may smoke, snort, or inject heroin.
-Once it enters the body, it is quickly converted into morphine, which binds to opioid receptors throughout the body.
+Once it enters the bloodstream, it is quickly converted into morphine, which binds to opioid receptors throughout the body.
 By binding to opioid receptors, the drug can block pain signals from being transmitted throughout the body and spinal cord, thereby alleviating pain.

 After binding to opioid receptors, heroin changes neurochemical activity in the brain, resulting in slowed breathing and heart rate.
-Heroin also produces a powerful, euphoric high, which can reinforce drug-taking behavior.
+Heroin also produces a powerful, euphoric high, which can reinforce physical dependence and drug-taking behavior.

-People who are high on heroin may feel very relaxed, calm, and cozy.
+People who are high on heroin may feel very relaxed, calm, and cozy which may differ from other addictions like alcohol abuse.
 They may also feel confident or comfortable.
-Any pain that was persisting may be temporarily relieved.
-While most people feel pleasant and use heroin to escape from the realities of their daily lives, others have negative experiences, marked by nausea, vomiting, and confusion.
+Any physical pain that was persisting may be temporarily relieved.
+While most people feel pleasant and use heroin to escape from the realities of their daily lives, others have negative experiences, marked by nausea, vomiting, confusion, or severe withdrawal symptoms.

 After the initial effects wear off, users may feel drowsy for several hours.
 Their mental functioning may be clouded and they may “nod out” or appear as though they are falling asleep as they drift back and forth between consciousness and semi-consciousness.